2 nights starting from

 White Hart Hotel, Lincoln

-Located within the heart of Lincoln’s historic quarter, offers a bar, restaurant and comfortable bedrooms with all modern amenities.
+Located within the heart of Lincoln’s historic quarter with lovely views of the Cathedral, this traditional three-star hotel offers a bar, “Grille” restaurant and stylish, comfortable bedrooms with all modern amenities.

 Please note that all our UK tours start and finish at the relevant hotel.